xxfoundation/xxnetwork-comms/mixmessages/README.md

   repeated PrecompDecryptSlot Slots = 2;
 }
 ```
-Then, simply add an `rpc` in `service MixMessageService` specifying what the endpoint for your new
+Then, simply add an `rpc` in `service MixMessageNode` specifying what the
+endpoint for your new
 message will be called.
 You must also specify what message that endpoint will trigger with, and
 what type of message to respond with.